-This work will continue to be implemented through 2023/24.
+This work will continue to be implemented through 2023/24 and will be an organic process to reflect the priorities and performance requirements as the council strategic plan is reviewed and updated.
 This was undertaken in order to ensure that learning from the previous Strategic Plan monitoring could inform the approach to Performance monitoring for the new Council Strategic Plan 2022-2027.

 One of the key recommendations of the review was the need to produce a Performance Manual and Toolkit; in order to provide clear definitions of performance terminology, and outline expected performance processes; and to provide further support to the existing Corporate Performance Management Framework.
-Work on this is underway led by colleagues in Chief Executive and Internal Audit teams; and is expected to be completed in autumn 2023.
-An early glossary and approach to developing the toolkit was shared with OPDSC on 16 November 2022 Strategic Plan: Performance Manual and Toolkit.
-It is intended that this Performance Manual and Toolkit will be launched at the first Scrutiny Committee after the 2023 Recess.
+Work on this has been completed by colleagues in Chief Executive and Internal Audit teams and the first iteration of the performance manual was considered by OPDSC on the 16 August 2023: Strategic Plan - Performance Manual.
+The manual will be updated at least annually or sooner if there are significant additions or amendments that require notification.